cordwella/ignite/README.md

 # What is Ignite?

-Ignite is a QR code based scavanger hunt game, built by myself and Lana Cleverley during our time as Wellington East Girls College technology prefects.
+Ignite is a QR code based scavanger hunt game, built by Amelia Cordwell and Lana Cleverley during our time as Wellington East Girls College technology prefects.

 Game play is simple, we placed a bunch of QR codes (generated from the site) around the school which students can scan.
 (Most of these QR codes were only worth one point however this can be set from the database and double points are awarded when the marker house and the user house are the same) This act adds points to their account, and also to their (school) house (they have to provide this information when they sign up).